For a Better Day

-"For a Better Day" is a song by Swedish EDM producer Avicii featuring uncredited vocals by American singer Alex Ebert, released as a single in 2015.
+"For a Better Day" is a song by Swedish EDM producer Avicii with uncredited vocals by American singer Alex Ebert, released as a single in 2015.
 The track appears on his album Stories and on his two-track EP Pure Grinding / For a Better Day.
 It was written by Tim Bergling (Avicii) and Alex Ebert.
 A music video was produced for the song, which was filmed in Hungary.

 In 2021, to accompany the renaming of the Ericsson Globe to the Avicii Arena, the Royal Stockholm Philharmonic Orchestra released a version of "For a Better Day" with Ella Tiritiello on vocals.
-Arranged and conducted by Erik Arvinder, an accompanying music video was shot featuring Tiritiello on the roof of the arena.
+Arranged and conducted by Erik Arvinder, an accompanying music video was shot showing Tiritiello on the roof of the arena.

 Music video

 The official music video for "For a Better Day" was released on September 3, 2015.
 Avicii made his directorial debut by co-directing the video alongside filmmaker Levan Tsikurishvili.
 Filmed in the summer of 2015 in Hungary, the video stars Swedish actor Krister Henriksson, and tackles the issues of child slavery and child sex trafficking.

 All the songs have a story I wanted to tell...
 The promise of a better life often traps families and children into being used as tools for some of the most despicable people on earth.
 It's an issue about which I hope to start a louder discussion, especially now with the huge number of families on the move from war torn countries looking for safety and shelter.